KaurtX86/GNUDroid-Manager/README.md

-# GNUDroid-Manager -- app for managing your GNUDroid installation
+# GNUDroid Manager -- app for managing your GNUDroid installation